 Boxed Meals (Breakfast): If you are unable to attend breakfast early in the morning, a bagged breakfast is an option.
 Bagged breakfasts are available for whole weeks only (i.e., five breakfasts, from Monday through Friday), or on the same day of the week provided it is missed on a regular and consistent basis (i.e., at least 3 consecutive weeks, for instance 3 consecutive Tuesdays).
 To apply for a bagged breakfast, complete the form available on the clipboard by the mailboxes and return it to the office by noon of the Friday before the first breakfast to be missed.
 Your breakfast will be available for pick up at dinner the night before and includes a baked good, a piece of fruit, and juice.
 The bagged breakfast counts as your only breakfast for the day for which it was provided; if for some reason you’ve arranged for a bagged breakfast but are able to attend breakfast, please do not take additional food other than that which was provided in the bagged breakfast.

 Boxed Meals (Dinner): Dining together is a central focus of Green College.
 All resident members are expected to participate in the dinner in the Dining Hall Sunday through Thursday.
-However, if you are unable to attend a dinner, you may request that the kitchen set aside your meal by using the sign-up sheet on the clipboard in the Great Hall.
+However, if you are unable to attend a dinner, you may request that the kitchen set aside your meal by using the sign-up sheet online.
 Boxed dinners require the purchase of a refundable meal box, payable to the kitchen staff during serving hours.
 (Filled) meal boxes must be signed out by you or a delegate, and should be signed in by returning the box directly to the kitchen staff.
 Boxes should be rinsed clean before returning them.
 For the full details of the meal box policy, please see our guide in the member document library on this site.

 Meal Vouchers: Once a month, per person, you may substitute one boxed dinner request for a meal ticket.
+You can request this on the online sign-up sheet.
 Meal tickets can be used anytime before the expiry date, but require that you make reservations with the kitchen the day before you intend to use it.
 Full details are found in the guide for boxed dinners in the member document library.
 Reservation details are written on the dinner ticket.

 Alcohol Consumption: The Dining Society holds a liquor licence, which permits serving alcohol with food in all of the public areas of Green College (i.e., all of Graham House, the Coach House and the patio areas outside Graham House and the area between the Coach House and Green Commons).
 This licence permits the Dining Society to serve alcohol at functions, provided that food is also being served.
 A variety of wines, beers and ciders are available for purchase at the dining hall during dinners.
 Under the terms of the liquor licence, the Dining Society must be solely responsible for the purchase and sale of alcohol in licensed areas.
 Therefore, the following points must be observed: